icdop/dvc/README.md

 ## Design Database Directory Structure

-- Under project respository, there are 4 levels of design version directories
+- Under project repository, there are 4 levels of design version directories

 [Directory]: